L.J. Jenkins: Career

-After fracturing his C1 vertebra at the 2015 Built Ford Tough Series event in Nampa, Idaho, Jenkins made the decision to retire from bull riding in the summer of 2015, thus missing his 11th consecutive trip to the PBR World Finals (which he had qualified for).
+After fracturing his C1 vertebra at the 2015 Built Ford Tough Series event in Nampa, Idaho, Jenkins made the decision to retire from bull riding in the summer of that year, thus missing his 11th consecutive trip to the PBR World Finals (which he had qualified for).
 His total PBR career earnings amounted to over $1.8 million.
-In 2016, the Missouri Sports Hall of Fame inducted Jenkins.
-Since retiring, Jenkins has become a bucking bull stock contractor, providing his own bulls for various events (including PBR events).
+In 2016, Jenkins was inducted into the Missouri Sports Hall of Fame.
+Since retiring, Jenkins has become a bucking bull stock contractor, providing his own bulls to various events (including PBR events).

 In December 2017, Jenkins came out of retirement for one final bull ride in the form of an exhibition at an event in Claremore, Oklahoma, where he successfully rode his bull for eight seconds.
 He rode with a cowboy hat.
 He now runs his own semi-professional organization: the L.J.
 Jenkins Bull Riding Tour.

 Personal life

 Jenkins resides outside Porum, Oklahoma, on a 600 acre cattle ranch.